KushalRoyChowdhury/fluxflow-cli/ARCHITECTURE.md

 - **High-Fidelity Lock**: Because both the UI and the Janitor model may attempt to write to the `history.json` file simultaneously, a Promise-based `WRITE_LOCK` (`src/utils/history.js`) is utilized.
 This prevents race conditions and ensures data integrity.
 - **Encryption**: User secrets and persistent memories (`secret/memories.json`) are handled by `src/utils/crypto.js` to ensure local privacy.

+## Redirection & The Anchor Strategy

+To support data portability (e.g., storing all app data on an external encrypted drive), Flux Flow utilizes a synchronous "Anchor" strategy in `src/utils/paths.js`.

+- **Synchronous Pivot**: Because many core modules (History, Secrets, Usage) initialize their file paths as constants during module loading, the application must determine the "Actual" data root before anything else.
+- **Boot-Sequence Priority**: On every launch, `paths.js` performs a synchronous file system check for `~/.fluxflow/settings.json`.
+If a redirection path is found (`useExternalData: true`), it immediately overrides the global `DATA_DIR` constant for the entire process.
+- **Sub-Coordinate Resolution**: All secondary directories (`LOGS_DIR`, `SECRET_DIR`) are derived dynamically from the redirected `DATA_DIR`, ensuring that all session data flows to the external sanctuary without requiring individual configuration updates across the codebase.